ESG in Telco – Sustainable Governance in Telco Accreditation Taster

 - correctly answer all the questions in the knowledge checks you will find at the end of the sessions (you have unlimited attempts to pass the knowledge checks);

-- submit four assignments, which will need to be approved by the GSMA; and
+- submit four assignments, which will need to be approved by the GSMA

 Course Overview